Now is the Best Time for Gifting

 Taking advantage of today’s ideal gifting environment

 An IDGT is just one of many options that can be used to take advantage of today’s ideal gifting environment.
-If you’re able to gift and would like to take advantage of this opportune time, contact your advisor to discuss your options.
+If you’re able to gift and would like to take advantage of this opportune time, contact your wealth advisor to discuss your options and learn about other trusts.
 Utilizing various gifting strategies can help you both transfer your wealth and protect it for generations to come.

 Talk with a Local Advisor